RequestNetwork/requestNetwork/packages/docs/docs/guides/7-protocol/1-request-logic.md

 This layer has three responsibilities:

 - It defines the properties of the requests and the actions performed to them.
-- It's responsible of the signature of the actions performed to ensure the request stakeholder identities.
+- It's responsible for the signature of the actions performed to ensure the request stakeholder identities.
 - It manages extensions that can be created to extend the features of the Request Protocol through the Advanced Logic package.

 [https://github.com/RequestNetwork/requestNetwork/tree/master/packages/request-logic](https://github.com/RequestNetwork/requestNetwork/tree/master/packages/request-logic)